Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Related Work and Background

-The accuracy of the aforementioned polynomial expansion procedures is given in terms of the degree $n_{pl}$ of the polynomial needed to approximate the density matrix and is given by $n_{pl}\propto (\varepsilon_N-\varepsilon_1)$ with $\varepsilon_1,\varepsilon_N$ being spectral bound estimates of $\Hmat$ \cite{RevModPhys.71.1085}.
-It is well known that DFT discretized Hamiltonian $\Hmat$ using real-space approaches has large spectral width $\varepsilon_N-\varepsilon_1$ resulting in higher $n_{pl}$ for approximating the density matrix.
-Often this leads to an inefficient computational procedure to approximate the density matrix since the dimension of $\Hmat$ can be of $\mathcal{O}(10^{5} - 10^{7})$.
+The accuracy~\cite{RevModPhys.71.1085} of the aforementioned polynomial expansion procedures can be related to the degree $n_{pl}$ of the polynomial needed to approximate the density matrix and, we note that $n_{pl}\propto (\varepsilon_N-\varepsilon_1)$ with $\varepsilon_1,\varepsilon_N$ being spectral bound estimates of the DFT discretized Hamiltonian $\Hmat$.
+Since the spectral width of $\Hmat$ arising in DFT calculations employing systematically convergent basis is usually of the $\mathcal{O}(10^{3} - 10^{5})$, a large value of $n_{pl}$ is required for approximating the density matrix.
+To this end, the above RPE approaches involving $\Hmat$ require large number of computationally expensive matrix-matrix multiplications of huge sizes on distributed architectures and are never done in practice.